 OCD usually begins gradually.
 Approximately two thirds of people with

 OCD develop the disorder in adolescence or early adulthood.

 What are the signs & symptoms of obsessive-compulsive disorder?

 The main symptoms of OCD are recurrent obsessions or compulsions that interfere with a person's life.
 The symptoms:

-- take up more than one hour a day or
+- are time-consuming (e.g. take more than one hour per day) or

 - fear of contamination (fear of dirt, germs, body fluids or diseases)

 - repeated doubting (e.g., whether the stove is turned off)